docfate111/penguincrab/README.md

 ```

-File naming under lklh
+File naming

+lkl/
+    syscall_wrappers - wrappers for syscalls and tests
+    lklh/

 	lkl_specific.rs - defines general structs like lkl_host_ops and functions from the C library
 	syscall_nos.rs - system call numbers.
 If you don't see the one you want compile the kernel with the settings you want and then use bindgen to get the value.
 	consts.rs - constants like LKL_O_RDONLY and other flags
 	rests.rs - all the other constants

 later for fuzzing